 Swedish fashion retailer MQ files for bankruptcy

-STOCKHOLM, April 16 (Reuters) - Swedish fashion retailer MQ MQH.ST will file for bankruptcy on Thursday, it said in a statement.
+STOCKHOLM, April 16 (Reuters) - Swedish fashion retailer MQ MQH.ST will file for bankruptcy on Thursday, the company said, citing plunging sales because of the COVID-19 pandemic.

+MQ had already been struggling in the face of a rapid transformation of the retail sector and last month filed for bankruptcy for the smaller of its two brands, Joy, and announced measures to minimise the impact on the group from the coronavirus crisis.

 ((anna.ringstrom@thomsonreuters.com; +46 8 502 423 74; Reuters Messaging: anna.ringstrom.thomsonreuters.com@reuters.net))